NCAR/DART/docs/pages/Getting_Started.md

 input to all other DART programs.
 In the OSE case, however, the user must provide an **obs converter** that will output a `obs_seq.out` file.
-There are many DART utilities to make this process easier, but for the OSE case the `obs_seq.out` file is ultimately the user's responsibility.
+There are many DART utilities to make this process easier, but for the OSE case the `obs_seq.out` file is ultimately the user's responsibility (to avoid duplicating effort, see the list of existing observation types in [Important capabilities of DART](#dartCapabilities)).
 Here, the option to run with one file for each ensemble member is demonstrated.
 There are *k* ensemble members used as input to *filter*, which also outputs *k* members for the prior and posterior.
 The `obs_seq.final` and `obs_diag_output.nc` are used